Lives of the Saints

 Homily

-On What Is the Beginning
+on What Is the Beginning

 If someone knew the number of stars in the sky, and the names of the fish in the sea, and the sum of the grass in the field, and the habits of the beasts in the mountains, yet had no fear of God, his knowledge would be like water in a sieve.
 And before death his knowledge would make him a greater coward than a mere ignoramus.